-AfSIS DB is a web-based data portal for uploading, searching, and downloading raw soil and plant chemistry analyses.
-It was created for the Africa Soil Information Service (AfSIS), which has been building workflows, protocols, and technologies for measuring and monitoring the soil and landscape resources of Africa.
-Through the collaboration of many partners, AfSIS has built the world’s largest repository of publicly available chemistry data about soils from the African continent.
+AfSIS DB is a web-based data portal for storing and managing raw soil chemistry data as measured from laboratory machinery.
+It serves as a lightweight laboratory information management system (LIMS) for participating labs.
+It was created for the Africa Soil Information Service (AfSIS), which built protocols and technologies for systematically cataloguing the soils and landscapes of Africa, and which has built the world’s largest repository of publicly available data about African soils.

-If you are interested in using AfSIS DB, either as an independent researcher or as a laboratory, please send us an access request and we will be happy to get back to you.
+If these kinds of features are of interest, or you just need more updated data than what is currently available at the RODA, please send us an access request and we will be happy to get back to you.

 AfSIS has been an enormous undertaking made possible through the joint efforts of many organizations.
 The people involved with this project include not only analytical chemists and soil scientists in laboratories, but also intrepid field crews that have traversed deserts and scaled mountains under the hot sun to extract soils out of the ground, in pursuit of science.
 Below is an incomplete list of organizations that have contributed data to this archive.
 We thank all our partners for their tireless contributions to the AfSIS project.